ibm-cloud-docs/speech-to-text/models-ng.md

 Table 1 lists the next-generation models that are available for each language.
 Low-latency columns indicate whether each model supports the `low_latency` parameter for speech recognition.
 For more information, see [Low latency](/docs/speech-to-text?topic=speech-to-text-interim#low-latency).

 The table indicates the product versions for which each model and for which low-latency are supported.
-Unless otherwise qualified by {{site.data.keyword.cloud_notm}} or {{site.data.keyword.icp4dfull_notm}}, the model and low latency are supported for both product versions.
+Unless otherwise indicated, the model and low latency are supported for both {{site.data.keyword.cloud_notm}} and {{site.data.keyword.icp4dfull_notm}}.

 <!-- MOVED TO 21.12:
 | Czech | Not available | Not available | `cz-CZ_Telephony`<br/>IBM Cloud only | **Yes**<br/>IBM Cloud only |